 Milt Mason, who in late June had vowed not to leave his team-sponsored trailer on top of the County Stadium scoreboard until the Brewers drew a home crowd of 40,000, ends his 40-day boycott, descending from a 30-foot rope, when 44,387 fans show up for Bat Day.
-Before his his death in 1973, the retired aviation engineer is recognized by the team as the original Bernie Brewer, and in tribute to the devoted fan, a costumed character with the same name becomes the team's official mascot the same year.
+Before his his death in 1973, the retired aviation engineer is recognized by the team as the original Bernie Brewer, and in tribute to the devoted fan, a costumed character with the same name becomes Milwaukee's official mascot the same year.

 After a frustrating 9-1 loss in Minnesota, Indians manager Frank Robinson chews out his 52-65 team.
 The fiery skipper appears to have gotten the players' attention when the Tribe wins 27 of the remaining 42 contests, finishing season just one game under .500.

-After piloting the team 13 games above .500 in spite of numerous injuries to key players, manager Jimy Williams is fired by the Red Sox.
+After piloting the team 13 games above .500 despite numerous injuries to key players, manager Jimy Williams is fired by the Red Sox.
 The ousted skipper is replaced by the club's well respected pitching coach, Joe Kerrigan, who finishes the season with a 17-26 record for the second-place club.

 After four days of delaying the decision, the executive board of the Major League Players' Association votes 57-0 to set an August 30 strike date.
 All eight previous negotiations since 1972 have resulted in work stoppages in the national pastime.

-The 1955 Little League Team from Charleston, S.C., is honored.
-The fourteen boys from the Cannon Street YMCA Little League, who were banned from their own state’s postseason tournament 47 years ago due to their skin color, were invited to Williamsport to be recognized at the opening ceremonies of the Little League Baseball World Series at Volunteer Stadium.
-At the time of their banishment, Little League officials informed the other 61 all-white S.C. leagues that the winner of their state finals would not be permitted to participate in the tournament because they refused to play a duly franchised league.
+The 1955 Little League team from Charleston, S.C., is honored when fourteen players from the Cannon Street YMCA Little League, 47 years after being banned from their own state’s postseason tournament due to the color of their skin, are invited to Williamsport to be recognized at the opening ceremonies of the Little League Baseball World Series at Volunteer Stadium.
+At the time of their banishment, Little League officials informed the other 61 all-white S.C. leagues that the winner of their state finals would not be permitted to participate in the tournament because of their refusal to play a duly franchised league.

 Jose Reyes becomes the first infielder, and tenth player overall, in the modern era (post-1898) to steal sixty bases in three consecutive seasons.
 The Mets shortstop, who will swipe 78 sacks this season, steals second base in the second inning for the second time in a 10-7 loss to the Pirates at PNC Park.